arkt8/ide.nvim/README.md

   you can add plugins editing `lua/plugins.lua` file, reloading it with `:luafile %`, then `:PackerCompile` and finally `:PackerUpdate`.

+* If you will go coding in one of these languages you are encouraged to have the binary of its language server in your system's path:

+    - For Lua, sumneko's `lua-language-server`
+    - For Nim, `nimlsp` that can be installed via `nimble`

 ## Steps to work with Nim